 Q: Do I need travel insurance?
 What should it cover?

-Travel Insurance is not required but we highly recommend that a plan is purchased to protect any delays or cancelations that could incur.
-We partner with Travel Guard and can refer you to them for a quote.
+Travel Insurance is not required but we highly recommend adding a plan that can provide coverage for delays or cancellations.
+We partner with Arch RoamRight and can refer you to them for a quote, here.

 Q: Can you help with Visas?